ServerlessLife/lambda-live-debugger/README.md

 ## Monorepo Setup

-If your framework is in a subfolder, set the `subfolder` parameter.
+Set the `subfolder` parameter if your framework is in a subfolder.

 ## Custom Configuration